strohitv/splatnet3-token-util/quickstart_s3s_tutorial.md

 # refresh tokens if required
 # DO THIS COMMAND AS LONG AS PR 215 IS OPEN
 python run_s3s.py -r -t
-# should you be asked for a stat.ink token, enter "skip"

 # after the command has succeeded, your tokens will be valid (nothing else has happened)
 # you can now run the --getseed command successfully